 The aim of Cognitive Neuroscience of Perception and Attention is to elucidate the computational neurocognitive roles of attention and other top-down control mechanisms evident in mammalian vision and audition.
-The program seeks to exploit this understanding to enhance the adaptability and robustness of engineered intelligent system for the analysis of complex, dynamic real world events.
+The program seeks to exploit this understanding to enhance the adaptability and robustness of engineered intelligent systems designed to operate in complex, uncertain and dynamic real-world environments.

 Research Concentration Areas